le0kar0ub1/BlueSeed/README.md

 If no toolchain TARGET is given then defaulting to the host machine.

-If you don't want cross-compiling, then just don't use the mktoolchain and skip this.
+If you want use your host compiler, then just don't use the mktoolchain and skip this.

 ## BUILD